30 Best Practices for Preventing a Data Breach

 Password: Admin

-To update the firmware or set up the device, you may need an administrative password.
+You may need an administrative password to update the firmware or set up the device.
 Most default passwords are the same for all devices within a given product or software line.
 Companies do this to make it easier to set up the devices, but it also creates a security weakness.
 If you can look the default password up on the internet, so can a malicious actor.
-Since these default UserID and passwords often give you privileged access, this gives cybercriminals easy access to your most sensitive networks and systems.
+Since these default UserIDs and passwords often give you privileged access, this gives cybercriminals easy access to your most sensitive networks and systems.

 17. Install anti-virus software

 Cybercriminals continue to engage in ransomware attacks.
-Research from 2020 showed a 715% year-over-year increase in detected and blocked ransomware attacks.
+Recent research shows that ransomware attacks are up over 148% since 2021!
 Not all malware is ransomware.
 Often, cybercriminals will include malicious code in social engineering attacks as a way to steal login credentials.
 Once they steal the credentials, they gain access to systems, software, and networks where they continue to escalate privileges undetected.

 One way to mitigate the risks that malware poses is to install an antivirus solution and keep it updated.
 Most anti-virus software providers regularly update the malware signatures or use advanced analytics to predict new signatures.
 If a user attempts to access a malicious website or download a risky file, the anti-virus detects the code and quarantines it to protect the device.